Solo Travel in The Philippines

 Adventure Tourism in the Philippines

-For the adventurous GatG, you can ride quad bikes (ATV) over sand dunes in Paoay, off-road in Rizal province, or along the sides of active volcanoes such as Mt.
+For the adventurous GatG, you can ride quad bikes (ATVs) over sand dunes in Paoay, off-road in Rizal province, or along the sides of active volcanoes such as Mt.
 Pinatubo in Tarlac or Mt.
 Mayon in Albay.
 Just don’t forget to bring extra clean clothes.

 If you prefer going underground, kayak through the Underground River in Palawan to the Angono-Binangonan Petroglyphs Site to see more than 100 prehistoric drawings of humans and animals carved on its walls.
 There is so much more to the Philippines than the beaches.